How To Use Glycolic Acid For Best Results -

 Chemical peels performed by dermatologists range from 30% to 70%.

-- If this is too much you can decrease the usage to every second day - or some people may need to start at every few days.
+- If this is too much you can decrease the usage to every second day - or you may need to start at a frequency of every few days.
 This is fine, as along as you listen to your skin.

 - After a 3 or 4 weeks you can increase the frequency or application time.
 By now your skin will be used to the acid and will be able to handle higher concentrations.
 This is optional - regular use of your favorite 5 - 8% product is absolutely fine!